Skip to content

 Is Windows Narrator good?

-“Narrator is useful in a pinch but offers limited functionality, particularly with browsers and web apps,” Thompson explains.
-“My students encountered navigation issues and sometimes silence when using Narrator to navigate the deeper levels of a Windows operating system (control panel applets, etc.).”
+“Narrator is useful in a pinch but has limited functionality, especially with browsers and web apps,” Thompson explains.
+“My students faced navigation issues and sometimes silence when using Narrator in deeper areas of Windows, like control panel applets.”

 Was this guide helpful?